 Can you give us a brief history of the B2B Agency?
 When was the company founded, by whom, has the business model evolved since the beginning of the adventure?

-The b2b agency is a BtoB webmarketing consulting agency.
+L'agence b2b is a BtoB webmarketing consultancy.
 The agency was created in September 2009 by the 3 founders of Effiliation, François Deltour, Sylvestre Kranjcevic and Christophe Bosquet.
 It represents the BtoB expertise of Effiliation, an affiliation consulting agency specialized in the implementation of

 implementation of performance-based e-marketing strategies.

-The b2b agency works with BtoB companies to advise, design, deploy and monitor web marketing action plans specific to their markets, aimed at acquiring new customers and thus contributing to the development of their sales.
+The b2b agency works with BtoB companies to advise, design, deploy and monitor webmarketing action plans specific to their markets, aimed at acquiring new customers and contributing to the development of their sales.

-In practice, the b2b agency assists its clients on all the online marketing levers during each stage of the conversion process: consulting, creation of sites and media, campaign management, referencing, affiliation, visibility on all channels including emailing and display.
+In practice, the b2b agency supports its customers on all online marketing levers at every stage of the conversion process: consulting, site and media creation, campaign management, referencing, affiliation, visibility on all channels including emailing and display.

 Among these services, which ones are related to emailing?

-Depending on the objectives of our clients, we recommend emailing as a promotional channel, based on the affiliation model for large targets - in this case, the advertiser pays a cost per lead (CPL) or a percentage of sales (cost per purchase - CPA), or even on a classic CPM model to reach fine targets
+Depending on our customers' objectives, we recommend emailing as a promotional channel, based on the affiliation model for broader targets - in this case, the advertiser pays a cost-per-lead (CPL) or percentage-of-sales (cost-per-purchase - CPA) performance fee, or even a classic CPM model for narrower targets.

 We also recommend email for remarketing on shopping cart abandonment or for lead nurturing on cold leads.

-Our clients also entrust us with the realization of their creations and mailing kits, insofar as we have developed an expertise on the conversion levers.
-This, mainly on lead capture where it is important to ensure the link and continuity between the content of the email and that of the pages and mini-sites that we develop.
+Our customers also entrust us with the production of their creative and mailing kits, as we have developed expertise in conversion levers.
+This is mainly for lead capture, where it's important to ensure the link and continuity between the content of the email and that of the pages and mini-sites we develop.

 How much of your business/revenue is dependent on emailing?

-A little more than half of our activity is on lead generation whose main lever is emailing.
+Just over half of our business is lead generation, with emailing as the main lever.
 We are developing other channels such as marketplaces, content sites and social networks, but email remains king.

-On our sales development activity (CPA), email is marginal; the main drivers are comparison sites, search engines, retargeting and couponing sites.
+In our sales development activity (CPA), email is marginal; the main drivers are comparators, search engines, retargeting and couponing sites.

 What makes the B2B Agency unique in your market?

-We have a rather unique position in France and in Europe: we are both an agency and an affiliation platform and we focus on acquisition (of leads and sales) exclusively in B2B.
-We are the only agency member of the Collectif des Plateformes d'Affiliation (CPA) that has developed a BtoB activity.
-We have used this expertise in BtoB performance to expand our services to new channels (such as Adexchanges and professional social networks) or with innovative tactics (rich content, conversion path, lead nurturing).
+We have a rather unique position in France and Europe: we are both an agency and an affiliation platform, and we focus exclusively on B2B acquisition (of leads and sales).
+As such, we are currently the only agency member of the Collectif des Plateformes d'Affiliation (CPA) to have developed a BtoB activity.
+We have leveraged our expertise in BtoB performance to extend our services to new channels (such as Adexchanges and professional social networks) and innovative tactics (rich content, conversion paths, lead nurturing).

-Do you think that affiliate marketing has contributed to driving down the price and quality of email marketing?
+Do you think affiliation has contributed to driving down the price and quality of acquisition emailing?

 Need help?